pingcap/docs-cn/benchmark/sysbench-v3.md

 ## Test purpose

-This test aims to compare the performances of TiDB 2.1 and TiDB 2.0 in the OLTP scenario.
+This test aims to compare the performance of TiDB 2.1 and TiDB 2.0 for OLTP where the working set fits in memory.

 ## Test version, time, and place